 - the CE Marking appearing on the rear of the product, and - the following Declaration of Conformity.
-The Declaration of Conformity is the legal declaration by Quantum Northwest that the product complies with the directives listed above, and shows the EN standards to which the product was tested to demonstrate compliance.
+The Declaration of Conformity is the legal declaration by Quantum Northwest that the product complies with the directives to demonstrate compliance.

 EU Declaration of Conformity